cinnData/PythonBootcamp/Lectures/[PY-02] Starting with Python.md

 Out[27]: '27'
 ```

 Booleans can be converted to `int` and `float` type with the functions mentioned above.
 Also, to make operations with numbers possible when they have different types, they are automatically converted to common type.
-For instance, Booleans are converted on the fly in the following examples:
+In the following examples Booleans are converted on the fly.

 ```
 In [28]: 1 + True